Reach Out Today

 • Impaired vision

 Lean caused several overdose deaths over the years.
-Houston rappers Pimp C, DJ Screw, and others have had their lives cut short by lean overdoses.
+Houston rappers Pimp CDJ Screw, and others have had their lives cut short by lean overdoses.
+Codeine overdose is a major risk with lean use and can be fatal.

 Aside from having an overdose potential on its own, lean is commonly mixed with alcohol and other drugs.
+Alcohol mixed with lean increases the risk of overdose, respiratory depression, and other serious health consequences.
 This can slow down breathing to dangerously low levels.

 Lean can also raise the risk for a variety of other negative health issues including weight gain, tooth decay, urinary tract infection, and constipation.